dylanfisher/lumberyard/README.md

 When working on your theme, you'll likely want to run the following commands in separate terminal instances.

-`shopify theme dev -e` Uploads the current theme as a development theme to the connected store, then prints theme editor and preview URLs to your terminal.
+`shopify theme dev --theme-editor-sync` Uploads the current theme as a development theme to the connected store, then prints theme editor and preview URLs to your terminal.
 While running, changes will push to the store in real time.